mgamer34/My-computer-programs/README.md

    # My computer programs
    Welcome!
 Here are some computer programs i made with ChatGPT for fun.
+Enjoy! =D<br/>
-Enjoy! =D Due to Github's 25 MB file size limit, each executable is divided into extractable parts.
+   Due to Github's 25 MB file size limit, each executable is divided into extractable parts.
 Sorry about that!